A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-While in the standard BT the robotic action are linked directly to the Task Structure, here are children of an Allocator Manager AM node (one per action).
-As the job advances during action execution, the BT propagates the tick signal through the AM.
-The AM node is defined as a decorator node and it is in charge of managing the information required by the Role Allocator related to the linked action and the possible rejection of the allocated human for the same action.
-Moreover, it checks for the availability of the agents whose action is allocated to, before propagating the signal to the child.
+While in the standard BT the robotic actions are linked directly to the Task Structure, here they are children of an Allocator Manager node (one per action).
+As the job advances during action execution, the BT propagates the tick signal through the Allocator Manager.
+It is defined as a decorator node, and it is in charge of managing the information required by the Role Allocator related to the linked action and the possible rejection of the allocated human for the same action.
+Once it has received the allocation and checked that its related action is allocated, it verifies that the assigned agent is available.
+In this case, the tick signal is propagated to the child.
 In case the child subtree returns \textit{SUCCESS}, the node controls if the action was rejected by the human.
-If so, the node waits for the results of a new allocation, otherwise returns \textit{SUCCESS}.
+If so, the node waits for the results of a new allocation; otherwise, it returns \textit{SUCCESS}.

 \alglanguage{pseudocode}